bkleinen/bkleinen.github.io/about/thissite.md

 ### Deployment to HTW FB4 server

+These are just some notes for me; will be followed with an automatic deployment.
 Build for HTW with additional config file:

       jekyll build --config _config.yml,_htwconfig.yml

+Copy the _site_htw to public_html on

+     uranus.f4.htw-berlin.de

 ## Automated Testing

+This is not yet implemented -
 This site is automatically tested using Capybara and Minitest.

 https://github.com/jnicklas/capybara